Science and technology in Jordan: Science, technology and innovation policy and strategy

-The Higher Council for Science and Technology has identified five domains in which projects are to be implemented to operationalize the policy: the institutional framework; policies and legislation; science, technology and innovation infrastructure; human resources; and the science, technology and innovation environment.
-An analysis of the national innovation system revealed that research was making an insufficient contribution to economic growth and to solving chronic problems, such as those related to water, energy and food.
-For the 2013–2017 period, some 24 projects were proposed at a projected cost of around US$14 million that was yet to be allocated by the government as of 2015.
+The Higher Council for Science and Technology has identified five domains in which projects are to be implemented to operation the policy; the institutional framework; policies and legislation; science, technology and innovation infrastructure; human resources; and the science, technology and innovation environment.
+A review of the national innovation system indicated that research was not doing enough to support economic expansion and find solutions to enduring issues like those involving water, energy, and food.
+Around 24 projects with a projected cost of around US$14 million for the years 2013–2017 were put forth, however as of 2015, the government had not yet awarded any funds for them.
 These include a review of the national policy for science and technology, institutionalizing innovation, developing incentive schemes for researchers and innovators, founding technology incubators and setting up a research database.
 A unit is to be created within the Higher Council for Science and Technology specifically for expatriate Jordanian scientists.
 The council is responsible for implementing, following up and evaluating all 24 projects, along with relevant ministries.